White Sox say La Russa will not return to dugout this season

 La Russa was waiting for clearance to return to the dugout and managing during games.
 But Chicago had just 11 games left heading into Saturday night’s matchup with Detroit.

+Tigers manager A.J.
+Hinch said La Russa’s health is the “No. 1 concern.”

+“These are stressful jobs; you can’t take your health for granted,” Hinch said.
+“We as men in this sport often don’t ask for help, so I’m glad he’s good.
+On the managing side of it, he’s a Hall of Famer.
+He’s done everything any of us who have ever had this position would dream of doing.
+His accomplishments across different teams, different leagues, different jobs in his role in baseball and the number of players he’s touched, staff he’s developed, his resume speaks for itself, and his impact in the game should be forever respected.”

-The White Sox also placed outfielder Luis Robert on the 10-day injured list on Saturday with sprained left wrist.
+The White Sox also made several roster moves.
+Outfielder Luis Robert will be shut down for the season because discomfort in his sprained left wrist has worsened after he was hit by a pitch, Hahn said.
+Chicago placed Robert on the 10-day injured list Saturday.
 Outfielder Mark Payton was recalled from Triple-A Charlotte.

 Reliever Joe Kelly was reinstated from the family medical leave list, and left-hander Tanner Banks was optioned to Charlotte.